8e7an/dotvim/NOTES.md

 `gv` Reselect previous visual selection.

-`gf` Open file path under cursor into a new buffer.
+`gf` Open the file path under cursor into a new buffer.
 Relative but if full path will follow that absolute path.

 `g_` Move the cursor to the last non-blank character in the line.

 `gx` Open file/url under cursor - urls should open in the browser but, due to a bug in Vim 8.2 (which I have) it attempts to download the HTML as a file instead (which is not what I want.

 `g;` Go to the last place of modification.